-Through a collaborative and strategic process, Nantucket Cottage Hospital will be making a series of investments in community health over the next five years through our Community Health Initiative.
+Through a collaborative and strategic process, Nantucket Cottage Hospital is making a series of investments in community health over the next four years through our Community Health Initiative.

 Why is Nantucket Cottage Hospital investing funds back into the community?

 Nantucket Cottage Hospital has received approval to build a new hospital through a state Department of Public Health program known as Determination of Need (DoN).
 This approval process is required of all health care organizations that are planning a major capital expenditure.
 One condition is that applicants create a plan to spend 5 percent of the total capital expenditure on community health initiatives.
 Nantucket Cottage Hospital will use these funds to make strategic investments to improve the health of the island community outside the walls of the hospital.

 How did Nantucket Cottage Hospital get community input?

 From September 2016 through January 2017, community stakeholders came together during a series of public forums and meetings to identify Nantucket’s most pressing health needs, prioritize the top issues for the island, and develop goals and strategies to make meaningful change in these areas.
 During this collaborative and participatory process, dozens of community groups, organizations, and individuals contributed valuable insight and perspectives.
 The resulting document, Healthy Nantucket 2020, reflects this comprehensive process and the wide range of community stakeholders who offered their expertise and knowledge.

 After gathering feedback from the community, the priority health areas of Healthy Nantucket 2020 that will be the focus of the Community Health Initiative include: